Our Mission

 Our Challenge

-Across the UK, more than 6,000 people die by suicide each year, and this has been the case for the past 15 years with no downward movement in the annual death toll.
+The most recent information for 2024 indicates that in the UK, more than 6,000 people die by suicide each year, and this has been the case for the past 16 years with no downward movement in the annual death toll.

 In each and every case of losing a loved one to suicide, the impact is devastating, as it was with losing Jordan.
 And the pain of suicide loss endures.